Home / Infectious Diseases

 An infectious disease is an illness caused by specific contact with a pathogenic viruses, bacteria or parasites.
 Diagnostic tests are vital tools in understanding and controlling its spread.
-Lochness Medical offers an array of infectious diseases test kits that are geared to aid healthcare professionals and at home users in efficiently and accurately diagnosing infections.
+BTNX Inc. offers an array of infectious diseases test kits that are geared to aid healthcare professionals and at home users in efficiently and accurately diagnosing many infectious diseases including COVID-19, RSV, FLU A & B, H. pylori and more!

 Categories